-- The combined source/intermediate device is located at the nodes of the topology tree, like intermediate devices. - The device collects the data packets it receives or sends on its selected local source ports. - The device forwards the mirrored data packets, either directly to the destination device, or to another intermediate device towards the destination device.
+- The combined source/intermediate device is located at the nodes of the topology tree, like intermediate devices. - The device collects the data packets it receives or sends on its selected local source ports or a selected source VLAN. - The device forwards the mirrored data packets, either directly to the destination device, or to another intermediate device towards the destination device.
 When sending the data packets, the destination port adds the RSPAN VLAN tag to the source data packets. - The device additionally receives mirrored data packets on one or more additional ports, either directly from one or more source devices, or from one or more other intermediate devices. - The device forwards the mirrored data packets, either directly to the destination device, or to another intermediate device towards the destination device.
-When sending the data packets, the destination port keeps the RSPAN VLAN tag in the received mirrored data packets. - The device requires specific source device settings in addition to the RSPAN VLAN settings of an intermediate device. - The device needs a reflector port.
-See "Reflector port on a source device" on page 353. - To set up the device with 2 destination ports, use a reflector port.
+When sending the data packets, the destination port keeps the RSPAN VLAN tag in the received mirrored data packets.

+- The device requires specific source device settings in addition to the RSPAN VLAN settings of an intermediate device. - The device supports one destination port without the need for a reflector port. - To set up the device with 2 destination ports, use a reflector port.
 A possible use case is a source device in a ring redundancy topology.
-See "Use of underlying redundancy protocols" on page 353.
+See "Use of underlying redundancy protocols" on page 352.